-Roofline Analysis Purpose and Usage
+Roofline Analysis Purpose

 - What is the maximum achievable performance with your current hardware resources?

 - Does your application work optimally on current hardware resources?

 - If not, what are the best candidates for optimization?

 - Is memory bandwidth or compute capacity limiting performance for each optimization candidate?

 - Basic Cache-Aware Roofline (default), which represents self data and cumulative traffic-based arithmetic intensity

 - Roofline with Callstacks, which represents total data and allow you to investigate the source of loops/functions